Mono-Game/MonoGame.Samples/ShipGame/README.md

 * BoxCollider - a collision library for the project.
 * NormalMappingModelProcessor - A custom [content pipeline](https://monogame.net/articles/content_pipeline/why_content_pipeline.html) processor for the models in the Game.

+> **NOTE** in order to run the project, the `NormalMappingModelProcessor` needs to be built in `Debug` mode at least once.
+The [dependency path](https://github.com/MonoGame/MonoGame.Samples/blob/9e36bf676a8e825a1c1eb2afc41ba596e4a74720/ShipGame/ShipGame.Core/Content/ShipGame.mgcb#L13) to the processor dll in the `.mgcb` file is (for the moment) fixed.
+>
+> You can either build for `debug` or change the path to where a built version of the `NormalMappingModelProcessor` is located to run the project, else you will get "Processor" errors in the MGCB tool.

 The code is split up this way in order to share the same central game code for all platforms.
 Each platform initializes the `ShipGameGame` Game class in the core project to run the game.

 ## Playing Ship Game